Moggach/primes_test/README.md

 This project contains four functions that all perform specific tasks.

 1. `function isPrime()` tests whether a given number input is prime.
-This function uses the sieve of Eratosthenes algorithm which has a big O notation O(N log (log N)).

 2. `function primesArray()` takes a number input (n) from the user and generates an array of prime numbers of length (n).
 I believe that the big O notation of this part of the programme is O(n).